-We have worked with Spectrum Care Ltd to create this easy-read romance scams guide.
+We have worked with Spectrum Care to create this easy-read romance scams guide.
 It offers advice for people with an intellectual disability, and those who support them.
 You can read our other easy-read guides here.

 Finding friends online can be fun.
 Sometimes, that friendship can turn to love.